top of page

 jeanine.liebold[a.t_))uni-hamburg.de

-Starting April 2022, I am a PhD candidate at the Chair of Genome Informatics in collaboration with CoSy.Bio, both at Uni Hamburg.
-I hold a master’s degree in Intelligent Adaptive Systems from Uni Hamburg where I wrote my master’s thesis about feature recognition in audio and video data with deep learning.
-Before, I received my bachelor’s degree in Electrical and Information Engineering from HAW Hamburg.
-My research interests are mainly machine and deep learning and my research is about applying these methods to bioinformatic problems.
+Since April 2022, I am a PhD student at CoSy.Bio and at the Chair of Genome Informatics of Prof. Stefan Kurtz, both at the University of Hamburg.
+My research interests are mainly in machine learning and deep learning, with a focus on the application of these methods to bioinformatics problems, in particular, the prediction of protein-protein interactions in the event of alternative splicing.
+I hold a master’s degree in Intelligent Adaptive Systems from the University of Hamburg, where I wrote my master’s thesis on feature recognition in audio and video data with deep learning.
+Before that, I received my bachelor’s degree in Electrical and Information Engineering from HAW Hamburg.

 Portrait_JensLohmann_edited.jpg